Board Member Roles & Responsibilities

 Corporate Secretary

 A corporate secretary is essential to a well-functioning board.
-The corporate secretary schedules board meetings, assures that an agenda is set, and oversees the distribution of necessary materials for meetings.
-They are also responsible for preparing the board meeting minutes and recording motions, votes, and decisions.
+The corporate secretary schedules board meetings, assures that an agenda is set and oversees the distribution of necessary materials for meetings.
+The corporate secretary is also responsible for preparing the board meeting minutes, as well as recording any motions, votes and decisions.

 Treasurer

-The board treasurer handles the company’s finances and makes important decisions regarding spending and investing, managing the board’s oversight of financial responsibilities.
-This includes reconciling accounts, producing financial statements, ensuring tax-related documents and legal forms are filed in a timely manner, and reviewing the annual audit.
+The board treasury handles the company’s finances and makes important decisions regarding spending and investing, managing the board’s oversight of financial responsibilities.
+This includes reconciling accounts, producing financial statements, ensuring tax-related documents and legal forms are filed in a timely manner and reviewing the annual audit.

 Board Member Duties